 INTENT OF DCP 203 – The rationalisation of discount factors used to determine LDNO Use of System tariffs relating to UMS connections on embedded distribution networks and the associated LDNO tariffs

-DCP 203 has been raised by ESP Electricity Limited and the intent of this change proposal is to make the required amendments to the DCUSA that will reduce the number of LDNO discount factors for UMS connections to LDNO networks.
+DCP 203 has been raised by ESP Electricity Limited and the intent of this change proposal is to make the required amendments to the DCUSA that will reduce the number of Licenced Distribution Network Operator (LDNO) discount factors for Unmetered Supplies ( UMS) connections to LDNO networks.

 The Proposer explains that under the current arrangements, schedule 19 of the DCUSA, entitled Portfolio Billing, sets out the rules for inter-distributor Use of System (UoS) billing where an LDNO is connected to the host DNO and subsequently connects end users to that LDNO’s distribution system.

-This process requires that end user’s MPANs be linked to a Line Loss Factor Class (LLFC) identifier (as defined in the MRA).
+This process requires that end user’s MPANs be linked to a Line Loss Factor Class (LLFC) identifier (as defined in the Master Registration Agreement (MRA)).
 The LLFC shows the voltage of connection of the LDNO’s distribution system to the DNO network (i.e. DNO/LDNO boundary network level) and the network voltage of the LDNO’s end user customer.
-In the case of UMS connections provided to UMS Customers that have multiple exit points, often distributed amongst a wide geographic area containing a number of different LDNO distribution systems, the process becomes more complex.
+In the case of connections provided to UMS Customers that have multiple exit points, often distributed amongst a wide geographic area containing a number of different LDNO distribution systems, the process becomes more complex.
 Such UMS customers are more often than not Local Authorities (LAs) that are responsible for public street lighting.
 Such a scenario requires that each UMS customer must trade an additional separate MPAN for each LDNO operating in its area.

-Furthermore, to accommodate inter-distributor billing, the LDNO must also ensure that it can differentiate between the connected voltages.
+As a result, in order to accommodate inter-distributor billing, the LDNO must also ensure that it can differentiate between the connected voltages.
 So the inventory that a customer provides to an LDNO has to be split by the LDNO across the various voltages and an MPAN applied to each.
-Potentially a LA customer with connections to multiple embedded networks connected at multiple voltages could have up to approximately 180 different MPANs and as a consequence 180 bills for the street lighting.
+Potentially a UMS customer with connections to multiple embedded networks connected at multiple voltages could have up to approximately 180 different MPANs and as a consequence 180 bills.

-The reason behind this high number is that there are currently seven different IDNO boundary network level interface connection arrangements, namely LV/LV, HV/LV, HV Plus, EHV, 132kV/EHV, 132kV, and GSP.
+The reason behind this high number is that there are currently seven different LDNO boundary network level interface connection arrangements, namely LV, HV, HV Plus, EHV, 132kV/EHV, 132kV, and GSP.
 There are currently five active IDNOs plus one DNO working ‘out of area’.
-Each distributor operating in the customer’s area could be required to provide a suite of MPANs for each network level and then for each different energy profile e.g. dusk till dawn, continuous etc. 7 network levels x 5 MPANs (4 UMS operational hour bands + 1 HH) x 6 distributors (5 x IDNOs and 1 x distributor working out of area) + 5 DNO MPANs = potentially 180+ MPANs.
-Whilst this number of MPANs is technically possible, realistically this level would unlikely be reached for a single customer however as competition in connections on new housing developments grows the number of MPANs that UMS customers may require will substantially increase.
+Each distributor operating in the customer’s area could be required to provide a suite of MPANs for each network level and then for each different energy profile e.g. dusk till dawn, continuous etc. 7 network levels x 5 MPANs (4 UMS operational hour bands + 1 HH) x 6 distributors (5 x LDNOs and 1 x distributor working out of area) + 5 DNO MPANs = potentially 180+ MPANs.
+Whilst this number of MPANs is technically possible, realistically this level would unlikely be reached for a single customer; however as competition in connections on new housing developments grows the number of MPANs that UMS customers require may substantially increase.

-Should this DCP be implemented an LDNO UMS customer would only need one additional MPAN for each UMS category per LDNO operant in its area thus significantly reducing the associated UMS administration costs to the customer.
+Should this DCP be implemented an LDNO UMS customer would only need one additional MPAN for each UMS category per LDNO operant in its area, thus significantly reducing the associated UMS administration costs to the customer.

 consultation one – june 2014